SMCominotti/SMCominotti/README.md

 </p>
 </div>
 <br/>
-- 👀 I'm currently learning Docker, TypeScript, Diseño UX/UI and Angular.
+- 👀 I'm currently learning Diseño UX/UI.
 In addition to continuing to improve my English.
 <br/>
 <br/>
 - 🌈 Fun fact: I love working in VSC with lots of colors, it´s cheerful